hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > We've yet some balls that well deserve the name,
 >
-> Which have unsullied still preserv'd their fame;
+> Which have unsullied still preserved their fame;
 >
 > This these Professors know and use their wit,
 >